Wichtiger Hinweis

 Accessibility - so that everyone can participate

 Do you need special support, sign language interpretation, an induction system or similar?
 No problem.
-Get in touch with us as soon as possible.
-We will make sure that you can take part in the meeting without any difficulties.
+Contact us as soon as possible, at the latest one week before the event.
+We will make sure that you can attend the meeting without any problems.

 Bring in your concerns - also possible in advance